strap/strap-sdk-node/README.md

 your custom API endpoint.

 Strap Server-Side SDK keys off of a global API discovery object using the read token for the API.
-The SStrap Server-Side SDK extracts the need for developers to know, manage, and integrate the API endpoints.
+The Strap Server-Side SDK extracts the need for developers to know, manage, and integrate the API endpoints.

 The a Project API discovery can be found here: